-1. The permittee will have legally sufficient conservation easements prepared to ensure that the conservation areas will remain in their natural state in perpetuity.
+The permittee will have legally sufficient conservation easements prepared to ensure that the conservation areas will remain in their natural state in perpetuity.
 The conservation areas are defined as those areas labeled as "Upland Preservation" and "Wetland Preservation" on page 2 of the enclosed drawings and the lake and littoral zone creation.
-The conservation areas will agricultural activities, planting, or any other construction work conditions of this permit).
+The conservation areas will not be disturbed by any dredging; filling, land clearing, agricultural activities, planting, or any other construction work whatsoever (except specifically required by other special conditions of this permit).
 The permittee agrees that the only future utilization of the conservation areas in question will be as a purely natural area.
+The permittee will have legally sufficient conservation

-a.
-This condition does not forbid the submission of future applications to construct beardwalks and/or nature trails.
+- This condition does not forbid the submission of future applications to construct boardwalks and/or nature trails. - b.
+The permittee will prepare the proposed conservation easements, including a description, to include scaled drawings, of the area in question and submit the same to the Jacksonville District Office of Counsel, are of the Regulatory Division, for legal review and approval.
+The conservation easement for any single conservation area shall be submitted not later than the date of approval of the first local Development Order whose boundary adjoins that of the conservation area in question.

 b.
-The permittee will prepare the proposed conservation easements, including a description, to include scaled drawings, of the area in question and submit the same to the Jacksonville District Office of Counsel, care of the Regulatory Division, for legal review and approval.
-The conservation easement for any single conservation area shall be submitted not later than the date of approval of the first local Development Order whose boundary adjoins that of the conservation area in question. b.
-No later than 30 days after approval by this office, the permittee will record the easement in the public records of Lee County, Florida and a certified copy of the recorded document, plat, and verification of acceptance from the grantee will be of forwarded to this office.
+No later than 30 days after approval by this office) the permittee will record the essement in the public records of Lee County, Florida and a certified copy of the recorded document, plat, and verification of acceptance from the grantee will be proposed to this office.

-2. The permittee shall enter into a binding agreement with Leey County where the permittee supports the acquisition and the sympetement of lands in Lee County through payment of an are management of lands in Lee County through payment of an are the recitals found in the draft agreement found on pages of through 19, inclusive, of the enclosed drawings.
-The drafts of agreement and, upon signature by the parties, the final agreement, are hereby incorporated into this permit.
+The permittee shall enter into a binding agreement with Lees County where the permittee supports the acquisition and the management of lands in Lee County through payment of an interpretation of lands in Lee County through payment of an interpretation of lands in Lee County through payment of an interpretation of the recitals found in the draft agreement found on pages of the recitals found in the draft agreement found on pages of through is, inclusive, of the enclosed drawings.
+The draft of through is, inclusive, of the enclosed draft agreement must be approved by this agreement, are hereby incorporated into this permit.
 Any changes from the enclosed draft agreement must be approved by this office.
-This office's interest in the terms of the agreement are that the agreement commits the parties to the acquisition of a lands at locations, of quantity, and with and with management (including restoration) that will provide compensation for the impacts of the permitted impacts through improvement of the wildlife habitat and other wetland functions in the region.
+This office interest in the terms of the agreement are that the agreement commits the parties to the acquisition of a lands at locations, of quantity, and with and with management (including restoration) that will provide compensation for the impacts of the permitted impacts through improvement of the wildlife habitat and other wetland functions in the region.